arenberg-watermill/arenberg-watermill.github.io/_pages/curve-fit.md

   <figcaption>Mill 2: Estimated rotational speed over time</figcaption>
 </figure>

-Zooming in again shows that the model fits the actual data really well, as there is a single overpowering bin.
+Zooming in again shows that the model fits the actual data quite well, as there is a single overpowering bin.

 <figure>
   <div class="zoom-without-container">